Callbacks

 Monolo sends every callback notification with Signature and Timestamp components in the request headers.
 This allows you to verify that each notification was sent by Monolo, and not by a third party.

 Monolo generates signatures using RSA with SHA-512 and encodes the result with BASE64.
-The following function generates the signature: Base64(RSA(PRIVATE_KEY, SHA512(requestBody.timestamp))) Monolo uses a unique private key for each environment, so please note to use the correct public key for each environment, for more information please visit .
+The following function generates the signature: `Base64(RSA(PRIVATE_KEY, SHA512(requestBody.timestamp)))` Monolo uses a unique private key for each environment, so please note to use the correct public key for each environment, for more information please visit [Environments](/environments.md).

 The procedure for verifying a signature is as follows: